 What is the treatment approach?

 Modern methods like chemotherapy, radiation therapy, surgery, and others are used today.
-These are called focused treatments because they directly remove cancer from the body.
-In fact, these treatments can be very harsh and cause many side effects, such as the death of both cancerous cells and healthy cells.
+These treatments directly remove cancer cells from the body.
+In fact, some of these treatments may be harsh and cause side effects based on a person’s condition.

-For example, Ayurvedic medicine focuses on increasing the body’s ability to fix itself instead of targeting specific cells in the affected area.
-So, the goal shifts from killing the cancer cell to making a space inside the body that stops cancer cells from spreading.
-These methods might have fewer side effects, but they are kinder.
+For example, Ayurvedic medicine focuses on increasing the body’s ability to self heal that itself works on cancer cells.
+So, this goal makes the body stop cancer cells from spreading.
+These methods might have fewer side effects.

 There is scientific evidence supporting its effectiveness.